HanDuyNguyen/Data-Science-Projects/XTX Forecasting Challenge/README.md

 ## 2. Data

 The full dataset data-training.csv is provided by the XTX Market company.
-The data consist 31 coluoms and
+The data consist 31 columns and 2999999 rows.

 ## 3. Evaluation